ruben-blok/urbexbench/README.md

 ## Models Configuration

 Edit `models.json` to specify which models to evaluate.
 The file contains a list of model IDs available through OpenRouter.

-## Test Images

-Place test images in:
-- `img/abandoned/` - Images of abandoned locations
-- `img/not-abandoned/` - Images of occupied locations

-Images should be in PNG format.
-The classifier uses a simple prompt asking models to determine if a location is abandoned or not.

 ## How It Works